taleinat/fuzzysearch/README.rst

     >>> find_near_matches('PATTERN', '---PATERN---', max_l_dist=1)
     [Match(start=3, end=9, dist=1)]

-* approximate sub-string searches
+* Approximate sub-string searches

-* single, simple function to use
+* A single, simple function to use

-  * chooses the fastest available search mechanism based on the given input
+  * Chooses the fastest available search mechanism based on the given input

-* uses the Levenshtein Distance metric with configurable parameters
+* Uses the Levenshtein Distance metric with configurable parameters

-  * separately configure the max. allowed distance, substitutions, deletions and insertions
+  * Separately configure the max. allowed distance, substitutions, deletions and insertions

-* optional, highly optimized C and Cython implementations
+* Advanced algorithms with optional C and Cython optimizations

-* extensively tested
+* Extensively tested

-* free software: `MIT license <LICENSE>`_
+* Free software: `MIT license <LICENSE>`_

 For more info, see the `documentation <http://fuzzysearch.rtfd.org>`_.